esphome/esphome-docs/cookbook/leak-detector-m5stickC.rst

 Calibration & Testing
 =====================

 Once everything is hooked up and flashed, enable ``esp32_touch:`` ``setup_mode: True`` and proceed to adjust the threshold setting on the touch-sensitive binary sensor (GPIO33) to find the proper value for your particular moisture sensor and cabling situation.
 Grab a glass of water for testing, another for yourself, and dip away while watching the logs.
 Your goal is to find a threshold value that is sufficient to trigger the binary sensor in water, but not otherwise.
-See :doc:`esp32_touch component </components/binary_sensor/esp32_touch>` for more information.
+See :ref:`ESP32 Touch Pad <esp32-touch-binary-sensor>` for more information.

 ------------